Saguache County is named for the Ute language word meaning “blue earth” or “water at blue earth”.

 Contractor: J Y Parker

-Description: The building faces east and is a two story buff colored brick and stone Neo-Classical style structure.
+Description: The building faces east and is a two story buff colored brick, stone and concrete structure.
+The building is located on landscaped grounds in the center of Saguache.
+The building has a raised basement.
 The east front has a slightly protruding center section with entrance on the first story which has a small pediment above.
 And rises to a curved section above the roof line.
 There are dormers on the hipped roof.
+In the interior there is a central lobby on the first story.
+The courtroom is located on the second story.
+The building houses the District Court and County Court of the 12th Judicial District.

 See: The architect, John James Huddart of Denver, Colorado, designed courthouses in Colorado in Arapahoe County, Cheyenne County, Custer County, Elbert County, Logan County, Summit County and Washington County and in Nebraska in Deuel County and Garden County.